peterj35/CreepDefenders/README.md

 CreepDefenders
 ==============

-A simple working prototype of a game created in Unity.
-Incomplete.
+A single code snippet for my prototype game CreepDefenders created in Unity.

-Does not contain all scripts needed to run!
-Contains the most 'complex' portion of the game's logic.
+The PlayerInteractions.cs script manages the player's interactions with the game world, such as calculating current health, placing new defenders and so on.